2015-2016 Dance/Movement Therapy Courses

 This course is the third in a series of four on the methods and theory of dance/movement therapy for clinical practice.
 Our focus will be on the experience of embodiment and on broadening and deepening the students’ practice of dance/movement therapy as we examine cultural, spiritual, and socioeconomic perspectives on dance and healing.

 Movement Observation III

 Movement Observation III serves as a continuation of the course work in Movement Observation I and II.
-Movement Observation III introduces the fundamentals of the Kestenberg Movement Profile (KMP), a theoretical-based assessment tool that examines psychological development through body movement.
+Movement Observation III introduces the fundamentals of the Kestenberg Movement Profile (KMP), a theoretically based assessment tool that examines psychological development through body movement.
 Students’ understanding of Laban Movement Analysis (LMA) and its application in the therapeutic process is deepened with the addition of KMP as part of the movement development, relationship, learning, and psychological process.
 Additionally, ways of organizing observations and developing targeted assessments utilizing KMP will be considered.
 Students will also learn about current theories in neuroscience and their relation to movement observation.

 Clinical Treatment Planning

-In this course, students will build on concepts learned in Graduate Seminar in Methods and Theory of DMT I and II, Human Growth, Psychopathology, and Movement Observation I and II to refine their assessment skills in developing treatment plans consistent with DSM-V criteria and the application of dance/movement therapy principles and interventions.
+In this course, students will build on concepts learned in Graduate Seminar in Methods and Theory of DMT I and II, Human Growth, Psychopathology, and Movement Observation I and II to refine their assessment skills in developing treatment plans consistent with DSM-5 criteria and the application of dance/movement therapy principles and interventions.
 The role of pharmacotherapy will be included.
 We will also examine clinical and treatment planning, with a focus on developing clinical writing skills as they relate to specific settings and populations, including children, adolescents, adults, and geriatrics.